urbanjost/M_strings/README.md

                            isprint, ispunct, isspace, isupper, isascii, isblank, isxdigit

 ## INTRINSICS

 The M_strings(3fm) module supplements and works in combination with the Fortran built-in intrinsics.
-Standard Stand-alone Fortran lets you access the characters in a string using ranges much like they are character arrays, assignment, comparisons with standard operators, supports dynamically allocatable strings and supports concatenation using the // operator, as well as a number of intrinsic string routines:
+Standard Fortran lets you access the characters in a string using ranges much like they are character arrays, assignment, comparisons with standard operators, supports dynamically allocatable strings and supports concatenation using the // operator:

      adjustl             Left adjust a string
      adjustr             Right adjust a string